Python Challenge: How Secure Is My Password?

 A brute-force attack works by trying every possible password combination until the correct one is found.

-There are some online tools such as this password checker from security.org to estimate how secure your password is, and to estimate how long it would take for for a hacker to crack your password using a brute force attack.
+Check our online password checker tool to estimate how secure your password is, and to estimate how long it would take for for a hacker to crack your password using a brute force attack.

 Step 1 – Understanding Password Strength